 These two, an unholy alliance, do not refer to any particular duo in history, that is, not in an exclusive way.
 Granted, the author would have had certain ones in mind who, in his day, fit this bill - but, since the writer is also keen to understand the larger significance of evil, he means to indicate more.
 These two rogues are universal symbols applying to fundamental essence of Evil found everywhere and in all eras.

 "The Beast" or "The Vicious Animal" or "The Monster Heart" represents raw, brute, oppressive force, murderous power in the world.

 "The False Prophet" or "The Lying Teacher" "The Master Of Deception" signifies the power of hoodwinking and propaganda in the world; as we say today, "fake news."

-These forces of Evil in the world and throughout history, as we might know, often come to us costumed as harmless "lamb," that is, they masquerade and role-play as savior, good person, and benefactor-politician, while cloaking a monster-heart.
-In the "clear thinking" writing, we called it "the mask of piety."
+These forces of Evil in the world and throughout all history, as we might know, often come to us costumed as harmless "lamb," that is, they masquerade and role-play as savior, good person, and benefactor-politician, while cloaking a monster-heart.
+In the "clear thinking" writing, we called it - Adrian's term - "the mask of piety."

 - Shakespeare: "One may smile, and smile, and be a villain"

 the Lake of Fire is absolutely not a reference to eternal hellfire

 The myth of eternal hellfire is dealt with elsewhere; however, for our purposes here:

 You will notice that both Death and Hades are cast into the Lake of Fire (Rev. 19:20).

 Hades indicates a place - can a place or location die?